Create a social app to log runs with running buddies

 Define the inputs and outputs of your functions.

-• Form your functions
+• Forming your functions

 Following fast, functions: we'll fashion four.